KumarBeeru/KumarBeeru/README.md

 - 👋 Hi, I’m Birendra Kumar Sharma
-- 👀 I’m interested in Laravel, Django
+- 👀 I’m interested in Laravel and React
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...